Events and Monthly Meetings

 PLACE: Freeport Memorial Library - 144 W. Merrick Rd. (at S. Ocean Ave.)

-Bobby & Cathy HorvathSpeaker(s): Tyler Connell
+Bobby & Cathy HorvathSpeaker(s): Judy Paris

 Open to the public.
 Free of charge.
 Light refreshments served.
 No need to RSVP.